-A task started during this period or an auspicious work done during Dwipushkar Yoga or Tripushkar yoga repeats twice or thrice respectively (auspicious events are increased).
+Starting a task during this period or doing an auspicious work during Dwipushkar Yoga or Tripushkar yoga repeats twice or thrice respectively.
+This means this Yoga increases the auspicious events.

 One should not perform any inauspicious work in Dwipushkar Yoga or Tripushkar Yoga to prevent the inauspicious events from repeating twice or thrice.

-During this Yoga, either the auspiciousness or the inauspiciousness of work or event will be increased, as a work done during Dwipushkar Yoga or Tripushkar Yoga repeats twice or thrice.
+During this Yoga, either the auspiciousness or the inauspiciousness of work or event will increase.
+Doing any work during Dwipushkar Yoga or Tripushkar Yoga repeats twice or thrice.

 Dwipushkar Yoga, Muhurat

-This Yoga means to add elements with a Dwipad Nakshatra, which means having its two Pada (quarters or Charana) in a sign (rest two Pada in another sign) Dwipushkar Yoga is created.
+This Yoga means adding elements with a Dwipad Nakshatra.
+This means having its two Pada (quarters or Charana) in a sign, (the rest two Pada in another sign), creates Dwipushkar Yoga.

-In Vedic The study of the influence of celestial bodies on earth and humans More, it is believed that any event or work done during this period auspicious or inauspicious repeats twice.
-All inauspicious events should be avoided during Dwipushkar Yoga (dosha).
+In Vedic The study of the influence of celestial bodies on earth and humans, any event or work during this period auspicious or inauspicious repeats twice.
+People should avoid all inauspicious events during Dwipushkar Yoga (dosha).

-Shanti Puja or donation should be done if some family member dies during this yoga.
-The dates of Dwipushkar Yoga could be obtained from Panchanga or Hindu calendar.
+One should do Shanti Puja or Daan (donation) if some family member dies during this yoga.
+The dates of Dwipushkar Yoga are available from Panchanga or the Hindu calendar.

 The explanation for Dwipushkar Yoga Muhurat:

 Any event or work done auspicious or inauspicious, during this Yoga repeats twice, giving double profit or loss.
-All inauspicious events should be avoided during Dwipushkar Yoga.
+One should avoid all the inauspicious events during Dwipushkar Yoga.

-Dwipushkar yoga or Dosha Muhurat is believed to be created due to a certain combination of these three elements, which means specific weekday, date and A group of visible stars making a figure and visible at the night sky.
+Dwipushkar yoga or Dosha Muhurat creates due to a certain combination of these three elements, which means a specific weekday, date, and A group of visible stars making a figure and visible at the night sky.
 Constellations (Nakshatras) are 27 divisions of zodiac, each measuring 13.20'.
-They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) More (a specific Var + Tithi + Nakshatra).
+They are also termed as Lunar mansions (Nakshatra in Indian Vedic astrology) (a specific Var + Tithi + Nakshatra).

-Weekdays or Var (three): If a work is done or an event takes place on a certain Var (weekday) i.e. Ravivar (Sunday), Mangalvar (Tuesday) or Shanivar (Saturday) coincides with any of a Bhadra Tithi.
+Weekdays or Var (three): If work is done or an event takes place on a certain Var (weekday) i.e. Ravivar (Sunday), Mangalvar (Tuesday), or Shanivar (Saturday) coincides with any of a Bhadra Tithi.

-Nakshatra (three): during any of these Dwipad Nakshatra, Mrigashira, Chitra or Dhanishta, (their rest two Padas are in another sign), Dwipushkar Yoga is created.
+Dwipushkar Yoga creates during these three Dwipad Nakshatra, Mrigashira, Chitra, or Dhanishta, (their rest two Padas are in another sign).

 Tripushkar Yoga Muhurat

-It is believed that any event or work done auspicious or inauspicious, during Tripushkar Yoga repeats thrice, giving triple profit or loss.
-All inauspicious events should be avoided during Tripushkar Yoga.
+Any event or work, auspicious or inauspicious, during Tripushkar Yoga, repeats thrice, giving triple profit or loss.
+One should avoid all the inauspicious events during Tripushkar Yoga.

-Some kind of Shanti Puja or donation has to be done after consulting an astrologer if someone in the family dies during such Yoga (dosha).
+People should do a kind of Shanti Puja or donation after consulting an astrologer if someone in the family dies during such Yoga (dosha).
 Auspicious work should be done during this period to achieve the best results.

 The explanation for Tripushkar Yoga:

-Tripushkar Yoga is created due to a certain combination of a Tripada Nakshatra with these following three elements:
+Tripushkar Yoga creates due to a certain combination of a Tripada Nakshatra with the following three elements:

-Thus Tripushkar Yoga is formed due to the following combination:
+Thus Tripushkar Yoga forms due to the following combination:

 A work or an event takes place on any of the following Var (day):

-Ravivar (Sunday), Mangalvar (Tuesday) or Shanivar (Saturday), coincides with any of these following Bhadra Tithi:
+Ravivar (Sunday), Mangalvar (Tuesday), or Shanivar (Saturday), coincides with any of the following Bhadra Tithi: